-For other places that are marked as no fly zones, please refer to this map here: https://www.flyerlee.com/drone-restricted-airspace-in-taiwan/
+For other places that are marked as no fly zones, please refer to the civil aviation department map here (click airspace query on the top of the web page): https://drone.caa.gov.tw/#

-Please note that the map in the link above is not 100% accurate and that local rules and regulations prevail.
+Please note that the map in the link above may not be 100% accurate and that laws and local regulations prevail.

 Q: How to I apply to fly my drone in Taiwan's national parks?

 A: Not every national park requires that you apply to fly drones.
 Here are some that do:

 Q: What is the height restriction for flying drones in Taiwan?

 A: Altitude not exceeding 400 feet (121 meters) above the ground level, or other restricted area such as near an airport.

 Q: Why is the height restriction for flying drones in Taiwan only 400 feet (121 meters)?

 A: This is because the minimum flying height for helicopters and airplanes is 500 feet, so the drone height is set at 400 feet to avoid any possible collisions.

 Q: What is good drone flying etiquette in Taiwan?